1994 NBA Finals: Aftermath

 During the Finals, Viacom stepped up in trying to sell their Madison Square Garden properties, which included the Knicks and the New York Rangers.
 In August 1994, Viacom sold the Knicks to Cablevision Systems and the ITT Corporation (the latter sold its shares years later).
 Also in 1995, the Knicks enjoyed another strong season, with 55 wins, but were eliminated in seven games by the Indiana Pacers during the second round as Pacers guard Reggie Miller's "Knick Killer" legacy continued.
 After the season, Pat Riley left the Knicks after they balked at his request for a stake in ownership and the role of team president in negotiations for an extension.
 He departed for the Miami Heat, with whom he won three championships, one as head coach and two as president.
-The Knicks returned to the NBA Finals again in 1999 as the first eighth seeded team in North American sports history to reach the championship round of the four major leagues, but fell to the Tim Duncan and David Robinson-led San Antonio Spurs in five games, and have not returned since.
+The Knicks returned to the NBA Finals in 1999 as the first eighth seeded team in North American sports history to reach the championship round of the four major leagues, but fell to the Tim Duncan and David Robinson-led San Antonio Spurs in five games.
+The Knicks did not win a championship until 2026, where they returned the favor and defeated the Spurs, led by French phenom Victor Wembanyama, in five games.

 Before this victory, the Houston Oilers' AFL two championships at the close of the 1960 season and 1961 season and the Houston Aeros' two WHA Avco World Trophies in 1974 and 1975 represented Houston's only professional championships.
-The 1994 NBA Championship represented the city of Houston's first professional championship since those two teams, and the first in a league that did not later merge.
+The 1994 NBA championship represented the city of Houston's first professional championship since those two teams, and the first in a league that did not later merge.

 This was the last NBA Finals for three of the league's longest-tenured and most recognizable referees: Darell Garretson, Jack Madden and Jake O'Donnell.
 Garretson and Madden retired after the 1994 Finals, while O'Donnell worked the 1994–95 season, but did not work past the second round of the playoffs, marking the first time since 1971 he did not officiate in the championship series.
-O'Donnell retired in December 1995 following the end of a lockout of NBA referees by Commissioner David Stern.
+O'Donnell retired in December 1995 following the end of a lockout of NBA referees by commissioner David Stern.

-Knicks lead assistant and future head coach Jeff Van Gundy would later coach the Rockets from 2003-2007.
+Knicks lead assistant and their head coach dring the 1999 NBA Finals run, Jeff Van Gundy, would later coach the Rockets from 2003–2007.